Online Trading South Africa and Best Online Trading Platforms South Africa

 5. Understand the risks

-You need to understand the risks associated with online trading.
+You need to understand the risks associated with online trading in SA.
 You can lose more than what you have invested in.
 Share prices always go down.
 This is why it is recommended that you get an education before you trade anything.
 Make sure you learn everything you can about the markets and investing (online investing in South Africa).
 Mistakes can be costly and you will never get your money back.

 Learn how to trade online